 Kerr-Tar is actively engaged and provides our youth access to work-based learning with job shadowing work experience opportunities for eligible youth and career exploration opportunities to enhance connection and engagement at all levels.
 Through our community colleges and training provider partners, we are increasing access to training and careers in multiple industries including manufacturing, technology, healthcare, and transportation, and social services while reengaging all cohorts on various levels.
-The development of the Marketing team has increased responsiveness of center services by creating content designed to target specific hard to reach populations with barriers.
-Measurable metrics are available via Facebook
+The development of a Career Center Marketing Team has increased responsiveness of center services by creating content designed to target specific hard to reach populations with barriers.
+Social media has been used for outreach and has the benfit of measurable metrics.

-Through the Incumbent Worker training (IW) grant, Kerr-Tar recently awarded local area employers funds to aide in supporting manufacturing industries in the Local Area.
-The grant supports recruitment, long term retention and career advancement of employees, and educated managers in inclusive workforce culture.
+Through the Catalyst Incumbent Worker training grant, Kerr-Tar awards local area employers funds to aide in supporting upskilling of manufacturing industry employees.
+The grant supports recruitment, long term retention, career advancement of employees and leadership training to promote a strong workforce and thriving industries.
 Success is measured through career advancement opportunities and wage increases for employees receiving IW training.